The Regimen

 What You Know About Dry Skin and Wrinkles Just Scratches the Surface

-For years you’ve heard that people with dry skin get more wrinkles than people with oily skin and that the answer to the problem comes in the form of frequent moisturizing.
-But there’s a better solution: exfoliation.
-We know that sounds counterintuitive, but hear us out.
+For years, you’ve heard that people with dry skin get more wrinkles than people with oily skin — and that the solution is simply to moisturize more often.

 The outermost layer of skin is mainly composed of dead cells bound together by lipids that act as a sort of glue.
 Dry skin has more dead cells and less moisture, so naturally, it will look and feel tighter, duller, drier.
 Here’s where it gets interesting.
 The thicker layer of dead, dry skin cells makes wrinkles and lines appear more visible.